Valentine’s Day Blues

 Valentine’s Day is a happy, love-filled day on the surface, but a dark, depressing story hides underneath.

-Makayla Brackett, Website Manager
+Makayla Brackett, Managing Editor

 Rolling into the new year, the rude awakening of the most loving holiday is right around the corner.
 Valentine’s Day is stereotyped as the holiday to share love and affection with significant others and the people around you.
 Although Valentine’s Day may be the most affectionate holiday, it has the highest suicide rates out of any holiday as well.